falkr/ttm4175/pages/security-1-2020.md

 ## Create a root user

-You will now create a **root** superuser that you will use instead of the non-superuser account **kali**.
+You will now create a **root** superuser that you will use instead of the standard user account **kali**.
 Here are the instructions to do so:

 + Issue command `sudo su`